gperreymond/node-cqrs-framework/README.md

 * "A result" is either a successful application of the command, or an exception.
 * Because it extends __Service__, success event or error event will be automaticaly send on the bus.
-* You can as many events you need in case of success and/or error

 How to create a __Command__ ?